token2/token2-otp-applet/README.md

 ## Behavioral notes & limitations

-- **No button.** The protocol itself anticipates this: over PC/SC "a touch is implicit" (presenting the card to the reader *is* the user action), so `READ_ONE` always returns the code, including for button-required and HOTP entries. `READ_ALL` still masks those entries on the wire, exactly
+- **No button on cards.** The protocol itself anticipates this: over PC/SC "a touch is implicit" (presenting the card to the reader *is* the user action), so `READ_ONE` always returns the code, including for button-required and HOTP entries. `READ_ALL` still masks those entries on the wire, exactly